herrcristi/small-cpp-utils/README.md

 #

-### event_queue
+### lock_queue

-A queue with events functions that wait for items until they are available
+A queue that wait for items until they are available

 The following functions are available